AlexLixin/study/tij4exercises/README.md

 ## tij4exercises
-There are some code for the exercises of Thinking in Java
+Thinking in Java 4th Edition (Bruce Eckel)
+My Solutions to the Exercises, packaged by Chapter